ntogram/Project/index.md

  The goal of this  project is to create   some small scripts to configure  with a user friendly way  the ports of the system where the following tools are executing:
  <ul>
   <li><a href="" onclick='document.getElementById("s1").style.display = "inline";'>kube-apiserver</a><br/>
-   <p id='s1' style="display:none;">The Kubernetes API server validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
+   <p id='s1'>The Kubernetes API server validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
 The API Server services REST operations and provides the frontend to the cluster’s shared state through which all other components interact.</p>
   </li>
   <li><a href="" onclick='document.getElementById("s2").style.display = "inline";' >kubelet</a>
- <div id='s2' style="display:none;" > <p>The kubelet is the primary “node agent” that runs on each node.
+ <div id='s2' > <p>The kubelet is the primary “node agent” that runs on each node.
 The kubelet works in terms of a PodSpec.
 A PodSpec is a YAML or JSON object that describes a pod.
 The kubelet takes a set of PodSpecs that are provided through various mechanisms (primarily through the apiserver) and ensures that the containers described in those PodSpecs are running and healthy.
 The kubelet doesn’t manage containers which were not created by Kubernetes.</p>
    <p>There are three ways that a container manifest can be provided to the Kubelet.</p>
     <ul>
      <li>File: Path passed as a flag on the command line.
 Files under this path will be monitored periodically for updates.
 The         monitoring period is 20s by default and is configurable via a flag.</li>